Ch-Ch-Changes

 It's been a long time since we've posted a blog post.
-As you may know, a lot has happened since brat summer.
-Do you remember that?
-Republicans were weird, the sun was hot, and we all had a long summer.
+As you may know, a lot has happened politically in the past few months.
+We've been busy, too!
+Forgive the lapse in posting, it wasn't for lack of content!

 Where we left off